Jennifer C. Harmon

 19. Kid-friendly things to do in New Orleans

-Kid-friendly attractions in New Orleans to add to your itinerary include New Orleans City Park, Sydney and Walda Besthoff Sculpture Garden, Audubon Zoo and Audubon Aquarium of the Americas, just to name a few.
+There are plenty of kid-friendly things to do in New Orleans and some you can add to your itinerary include New Orleans City Park, Sydney and Walda Besthoff Sculpture Garden, Audubon Zoo and Audubon Aquarium of the Americas, just to name a few.

 20. New Orleans events & festivities